justincromer/EGR283_Project04/README.md

 # EGR283_Project04

-<p>This project consists of 6 classes two which were created in class SLL, SLLNode one for testing purposes only GameDriver, and three to be graded GameCatalogue, GameCatalogueDriver, Game
+<p>This project consists of 6 classes:
+    - two which were created in class.
+SLL, SLLNode
+    - one for personal testing purposes only.
+GameDriver
+    - three to be graded.
+GameCatalogue, GameCatalogueDriver, Game

 GameData.txt is the file from which the driver gets its data to process.

 Project4.doc is the assignment as written by the instructor.</p>

 <p>The majority of this project was very simple and straightforward.
 The portions that took me the most time